evolvingstuff/vdw2/content/posts/rotator-cuff-repair-using-vitamin-d-lowers-medical-cost-by-46-dollars.md

 Much slower and expensive: Injection)) - 10 days to get from muscle to bloodstream

- **Note: Surgeries can drop the <a href="/posts/pro-inflammatory-cytokines-cause-the-74-percent-drop-in-vitamin-d-after-knee-art--levels-by-half" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Pro-inflammatory cytokines cause the 74 percent drop in vitamin D after knee arthroplasty – Feb 2014|vitamin D levels by half">Pro-inflammatory cytokines cause the 74 percent drop in vitamin D after knee arthroplasty – Feb 2014|vitamin D levels by half</a>**
+ **Note: Surgeries can drop the <a href="/posts/pro-inflammatory-cytokines-cause-the-74-percent-drop-in-vitamin-d-after-knee-arthroplasty" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Pro-inflammatory cytokines cause the 74 percent drop in vitamin D after knee arthroplasty – Feb 2014">vitamin D levels by half</a>**

 <pre style="background-color: #e0e0e0; white-space: pre-wrap;">
 <code class="language-text">